 Charts can be created in two ways, either by dragging out a attribute onto the canvas, or by creating it the same way as other operators by drawing it on the canvas.

 Dragging attribute onto canvas

-You can drag out an attribute using either the left menu after expanding a dataframe, or from a table column header.
-When a chart is dragged out in this method, a bar chart with the attribute count distribution is automatically populated.
+You can drag out an attribute from a table column header.
+When a chart is dragged out in this method, a histogram for the column is automatically populated.

 Configuring a Chart

 The primary way to configure a chart is by changing the

 Chart type, this will automatically configure your chosen axis attributes so that you get the chart you expect.

 The remaining option menus all have the following options:

 - attribute: the column in the table to act on